ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 The UI follows a responsive web design so that the layout can adapt to available display space in a usable enough manner, in general.

+Allows developer/end-user to control some of the behaviour by updating gMe members from browser's devel-tool console.

-NOTE: Given that the idea is for basic minimal testing, it doesnt bother with any model context length and culling of old messages from the chat.
+NOTE: Given that the idea is for basic minimal testing, it doesnt bother with any model context length and culling of old messages from the chat by default.
+However by enabling the sliding window chat logic, a crude form of old messages culling can be achieved.

-NOTE: It doesnt set any parameters other than temperature for now.
-However if someone wants they can update the js file as needed.
+NOTE: It doesnt set any parameters other than temperature and max_tokens for now.
+However if someone wants they can update the js file or equivalent member in gMe as needed.

 ## usage